-The information supplied by the licensee should be sufficient to allow NRC staff to determine if the licensee's certification statement is adequate by comparing it with applicable NRC regulations and guidance.
-A certification statement is acceptable if it meets all of the following three conditions:
+The information supplied by the licensee should be sufficient to allow NRC staff to determine if the licensee's certification of financial assurance is adequate by comparing it with applicable NRC regulations and guidance.
+A certification of financial assurance is acceptable if it meets all of the following four conditions:

-• Use of a certification is allowed based on the licensed possession limits and the applicable quantities specified in 10 CFR 30.35, 40.36, or 70.25.

-• The certification amount is appropriate based on the licensed possession limits and the applicable quantities specified in 10 CFR 30.35, 40.36, or 70.25.

-The certification statement includes all necessary information, including the name of the licensee, the locations of the facilities for which financial assurance is provided, the amount and types of materials authorized for possession under the license, and the certification amount(s).
+- Use of a prescribed amount of financial assurance is allowed, based on the licensed possession limits and the applicable quantities specified in 10 CFR 30.35(d), 40.36(b), or 70.25(d). - Where the licensee is authorized to possess more than one radionuclide, the unity rule is applied to all radionuclides with half life greater than 120 days. - The prescribed amount is correct, based on the licensed possession limits and the applicable quantities specified in 10 CFR 30.35(d), 40.36(b), or 70.25(d). - The certification of financial assurance includes all necessary information, including the name of the licensee, the locations of the facilities for which financial assurance is provided, the amount and types of materials authorized for possession under the license, and the prescribed amount(s).

-WORKSHEET FOR DETERMINING THE REQUIRED CERTIFICATION AMOUNT
+WORKSHEET FOR DETERMINING THE REQUIRED PRESCRIBED AMOUNT

 Applicable Part of 10 CFR (Check all that apply): □ Part 30 □ Part 40

 □ Part 70

-Required Certification Amount (\$)
+Required Prescribed Amount (\$)

 Part 30 (Sealed Sources):

 Part 40:

 Part 70:

-Total of all certification amounts for all licenses:
+Total of all prescribed amounts for a all licenses:

-Figure 4.1 Worksheet for Determining the Required Certification Amount.
+Figure 4.1 Worksheet for Determining the Required Prescribed Amount.